bioleyl/jadis/packages/create/README.md

 ## Why This CLI?

 Because *Jadis* is about simplicity.
-This CLI gives you only what you need to start — no boilerplate bloat, no unnecessary complexity, no heavy dependencies.
+This CLI gives you only what you need to start: no boilerplate bloat, no unnecessary complexity, no heavy dependencies.

 ## License

-MIT — Made with ❤️, ☕, a bit of 🧠 and Neovim.
+MIT - Made with ❤️, ☕, a bit of 🧠 and Neovim.